lah-rb/tall_grass/README.md

     `[#<struct Dex::Entry :num, :name, :evo, :prime_type, :second_type>]`
 and contains each of the base species released as of 03/03/2020.
 This is found in the backend directory.
 * pokedex is the parsible complete pokedex used by dex.rb and should only be accessed through dex.rb when writing new scripts.
 This is found in the ./backend/dex_store directory.
 * pokedex.ods is the table top version of the complete pokedex.
 It has the same information as pokedex in a physical ready format with additional columns for keeping track of pokemon seen, captured, and bonded with.
-This is ment to serve as a pokedex that players can fill out as their adventure unfolds.
-Additionally this file has a key for reading the distinction symbols that appear at the end of the species name.
+This is intended to serve as a pokedex that players can fill out as their adventure unfolds.
+Additionally, this file has a key for reading the distinction symbols that appear at the end of the species name.
 This is found in the game_play directory.
 * pokedexres* files are intended to be read_only pokedex for archival purposes.
 These are kept for the case where reversion is warranted for the project later down the line.
 If access is desired please copy the file to the dex_store directory, rename it, and then treat it like pokedex.
 These are found in the ./backend/resevered directory.
 * \*\_dex files, such as incubator_facility_dex, are intended to keep track of the pokemon that can be encountered in a certain area during the exploration process.
 These are found in the ./backend/dex_store directory.
     - Additionally some of these dex files were designed for specific purposes during game play.